Baraff24/django_template/README.md

 ### How to use Docker dev

 1. create a file named `.env` containing the required environment variables (read the next section)
-2. run `docker-compose up --build` for dev or `docker-compose -f docker-compose.prod.yml up --build` for prod
+2. run `docker compose up --build` for dev or `docker compose -f docker-compose.prod.yml up --build` for prod
 3. work with your local files
 4. execute commands inside the container. ex `docker exec -it django-template-app-1 python manage.py makemigrations`